cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/set-up-warp.md

 This is a high-level, step-by-step walkthrough on how to get started with WARP in your organization.
 From downloading the client to sending the first queries to Cloudflare's edge, here is a guide on how to do it for the first time.

 ## Gateway with WARP (default)

 This mode enables our complete suite of [device security features](/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes).

 ### 1. Create a Cloudflare Zero Trust account.

-The Cloudflare Zero Trust dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.
+The [Cloudflare Zero Trust home](https://one.dash.cloudflare.com/) will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

 As you complete the [Cloudflare Zero Trust onboarding](/cloudflare-one/setup/), you will be asked to create a [team name](/cloudflare-one/glossary/#team-name) for your organization.
 You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.

 ### 2. Set up a login method.

-Configure [One-time PIN](/cloudflare-one/identity/one-time-pin/) or connect a [third-party identity provider](/cloudflare-one/identity/idp-integration/) on the Zero Trust Dashboard.
+Configure [One-time PIN](/cloudflare-one/identity/one-time-pin/) or connect a [third-party identity provider](/cloudflare-one/identity/idp-integration/) in Zero Trust.
 This is the login method your users will utilize when authenticating to add a new device to your Cloudflare Zero Trust setup.

 ### 3. Next, define device enrollment permissions.